uf-reef-avl/multilauncher/README.md

 **Pinging the Listed Robots:** <a name="Pinging the Listed Robots"/>

--From the MainWindow, click on the "Ping Robots" button to begin pinging the robots listed under "Robot's IP Address".
+-From the MainWindow, click on the "Ping Robots" button to begin pinging the robots listed in the robot table.

--Each tab displays the current status of pinging each listed IP address.
+-Each tab displays the current status of pinging each listed robot's IP address from the robot table.

 -If the IP address has been found a found message will be displayed in the associated tab while IP addresses
     that have not been found will continue to ping up to a set number of times (default is 100 times).

--All pinging threads can be interrupted and closed by clicking the "Stop all unfinished threads" button.
+-All pinging threads can be interrupted and closed individually or all at the same time by clicking the
+    "Stop Current Thread" and "Stop all unfinished threads" buttons respectively.

 -Once all IP addresses have been found, reached the ping limit, or been interrupted
-    by the user a information dialog box will display an acknowledgement that the ping operation is finished.
+    by the user, a information dialog box will display an acknowledgement that the ping operation is finished.

--If all IP addresses have been successfully found the application will "unlock" the remaining buttons and textfields
+-If all IP addresses have been successfully found the application will "unlock" the remaining buttons and features
     in the MainWindow

-    Warning!: Closing the LaunchWindow before all threads have finished does not terminate the threads and prevents you from editing the listed robots or performing any other thread based function.
+    Warning!: Closing the LaunchWindow before all threads have finished terminates the running threads.
-              Warnings will be displayed if attempting to run one of these functions.

 **Adjusting Robot Arguments:** <a name="Adjusting Robot Arguments"/>